micbay/RaceTimerAndController/README.md

 The implementation shown here is immediately useable for 1-4 player racing games.
 The original application for this controller was slot car racing, as such, the controller was designed expecting a dedicated lane/gate for each racer.
 The down side of this, if attempting to adapt for drone racing, is that each racer needs a dedicated gate, but in turn, this also means that the racing object is irrelevant and does not need to communicate its identity.
 > ***Code Snippets in Readme** - the code snippets shown in this readme file are not meant to be cut and paste working examples.
 They are only illustrating the general setup and syntax for usage using the implementation in this project as a reference.*
 > ***Note on Reference Sources** - All links are for reference only and are not to be taken as an endorsement of any particular component supplier.
-I attempt to reference official Arduino resources whenever possible, but this is also not an endorsment for or against using the Arduino store.*
+I attempt to reference official Arduino resources whenever possible, but this is also not an endorsement for or against using the Arduino store.*

 ### **Prerequisites**
 This project involves a lot of different hardware and software concepts and implements some more intermediate to advanced code for Arduino.
-However, I have endevored to explain what I understand, in enough detail that someone with almost no experience can still implement and even modify to their own use.
+However, I have endeavored to explain what I understand, in enough detail that someone with almost no experience can still implement and even modify to their own use.
 It is expected the reader understands how to use the Arduino IDE, connect wires, and program boards.
 To get up to speed on those basics, there are many great resources from [Arduino](https://www.arduino.cc/en/Guide) and around the web, covering them exhaustively.

 <br>

 # **Hardware Configuration**
 All of the components are readily available and can be connected with basic jumper leads or simple conductor and header pin soldering.
 > ***Note on Housing and Mechanical Interface** - This project only documents the functional electrical and software configuration.
-It can be wired, and used as illustrated for demonstration, however, for repeated, practical usage, the construction of a permanant housing, and mechanical trigger interface, is left up to the implementer to develop per their unique setup.*
+It can be wired, and used as illustrated for demonstration, however, for repeated, practical usage, the construction of a permanent housing, and mechanical trigger interface, is left up to the implementer to develop per their unique setup.*

 ## **Parts for Race Controller**
-- [Arduino Nano](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano) (or equivalent microntroller module)
+- [Arduino Nano](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano) (or equivalent microcontroller module)
 - [4 x 4 membrane keypad](https://duckduckgo.com/?q=4+x+4+membrane+keypad)
 - [LCD2004 4 row x 20 character display](https://duckduckgo.com/?q=LCD2004A+4+x+20+I2C+backpack), with [I2C backpack](https://www.mantech.co.za/datasheets/products/LCD2004-i2c.pdf)
 - 2-4 Chainable, [8-digit, 7-segment LED bar with integrated MAX7219](https://duckduckgo.com/?q=8-digit%2C+7-segment+LED+display)